My Hiking Guide for Diamond Hill at Connemara National Park

 I had an open sandwich on sourdough bread with local goat cheese and salad.
 I’m not a big open sandwich fan but this was very good.
 The local goat cheese was especially excellent.

-Other Things to do Nearby
+Other Things to do in Connemara National Park

 Clifden and the Sky Road